RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Detailed Experimental Settings

-We select 500 random images from the COCO~\cite{lin2014microsoft} validation set and generate the output using the query "Please Describe this image in detail.".
+\textbf{CHAIR\footnote{\href{https://github.com/LisaAnne/Hallucination}{https://github.com/LisaAnne/Hallucination}}.} We select 500 random images from the COCO~\cite{lin2014microsoft} validation set and generate the output using the query "Please describe this image in detail.".
 Due to the computational complexity, we restrict the \textit{max new tokens} to 64.
 Following the M3ID~\cite{favero2024multi}, we report two assessment metrics, $C_s$ and $C_i$, which calculate the hallucination ratio per sentence and instance as follows: